 Planned that holiday of a lifetime, a romantic weekend away, or perhaps the timing is just really inconvenient.
 Don't let your periods ruin the occasion.
-Travelpharm supply, from a UK pharmacy, Norethistreone 5mg tablets (Utovlan) to help delay your period until a more convenient time.
-With great prices, a simple free online consultation and fast discreet delivery with our partners Royal Mail, you can rely on Travelpharm.
+Travelpharm supply Period Delay Tablets to help delay your period until a more convenient time.
+With great prices, a simple free online consultation and fast discreet delivery with our partners Royal Mail, you can rely on Travelpharm not to delay what should be delayed.

-When looking to delay your period there is only one drug that is routinely used in the UK and that is Norethisterone 5mg tablets.
+When looking to buy medication to delay your period there is only one drug that is routinely used in the UK, and that is Norethisterone.
 They are sometimes called Utovlan, which is the brand name.
 Norethisterone is a progesterone hormone that alters the menstrual cycle and prevents the breakdown of the womb lining (a period).

 If the following occur whilst using Norethisterone, please discontinue immediately: